morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 </section>
 ```

-As a corollary when a HTML code chunk is often used and reused to move it into PHP code is highly recommended.
+As a corollary, when a HTML code chunk is often used and reused, refactoring it into PHP code is highly recommended.

 This is not recommended:
 ```